anchpop/wise_mans_haskell/book.md

         isValidChannelName "haskell" `shouldBe` (False :: Bool)
 ```

 Now, run `stack build --fast --test` and see what it says!
 Both of our tests will pass.
 This kind of testing is known as *spec testing*, and is very useful.
 But it has some flaws: we have to write every test ourselves, which is time consuming.
 Also, we might miss some edge case we didn't think about!
-That's where *property testing* comes in, with `QuckCheck` (which comes with `Hspec`).
+That's where *property testing* comes in, with `QuickCheck` (which comes with `Hspec`).
 Import `Test.Quickcheck` at the top.

 ```haskell
 -- test/Spec.hs